 Customer Lifetime Model Ensure High Customer Value and Low Customer Aquisition Costs Over Time

-It may be stretching the term ‘tool’ to the matrix below, but the idea is for you to use the model to approach both product design and marketing, as well as your evolving customer support policy.
+It may be stretching the term ‘tool’ by applying it to the matrix on the right, but the idea is for you to use the customer lifetime model to approach both product design and marketing, as well as your evolving customer support policy.

 In other words you want to ensure that the customer stays with you for a long time with repeat orders and that the product you supply has low costs of being supported.
 It is another way of looking at customer satisfaction.